-On existing contracts, changes in revenues mostly follow movements in the indices used to establish the contractual price for the services and volumes provided.
-As such, the state of the economy may have an impact on the indices and volumes themselves and on the Group's capacity to successfully pull off commercial negotiations.
+For existing contracts, changes in revenues mostly follow movements in the indices used to establish the contractual price for the services and volumes provided.
+As such, the state of the economy may have an impact on the indices and volumes themselves, and on the Group's capacity to successfully carry out commercial negotiations.